AdamShmanske/Analyzing-Expected-vs-Actual-Betting-Odds/README.md

 ## Data Question and Graphical Answer
 ### How hard is it for a professional sports better to consistently make a profit off of the sportsbook's betting odds?

+Using Microsoft Excel's data analyis tool, a linear regression model will be created to measure the correlation between different variables and a home team win.
+Home team win will be in the Y input, and home team betting odds and over/under hitting will be in the x input.

+It is important to note (for those unfamiliar with sports betting) what exactly a betting odd means.
+Betting odds of +100

+Below is the first regression performed comparing home team wins, home team betting odds, and over/under hitting.
+This regression analysis has a very low R squared value of 0.03.
+When looking into the two variables,

 ![alt text](https://github.com/AdamShmanske/Analyzing-Expected-vs-Actual-Betting-Odds/blob/master/Regression%201.png)